shambhavigoel1002/GS0603_Shambhavi_goel/README.md

 5. **Testing Strategy**: I implemented a comprehensive testing strategy using vitest which demonstrates my commitment to code quality and reliability.

 ## Future Improvements
-With an additional 4 hours, I would implement the following improvements:

 1. **Performance Optimization**: I would optimize the rendering performance of the grid component by .
 This would improve the user experience when handling large datasets.